kahlil/grunt-guides/scripts/01-getting-started.md

 cd path\to\project\directory
 ```

-and hit return to change into your project directory.
+and hit return to change into your project folder.

 ## Create a package.json File

-Open your project folder in your favorite editor and create a new file called package.json.
+Open your project folder in your favorite text  editor and create a new file called package.json.

 This file will store all the names of the programs that you will install with the `npm` command.